She Loves You: Composition

 Lennon and McCartney started composing "She Loves You" on 26 June 1963 after a concert at the Majestic Ballroom in Newcastle upon Tyne during their tour with Roy Orbison and Gerry and the Pacemakers.
 They began writing the song on the tour bus, and continued later that night at their hotel in Newcastle, (Note: In 2003, plans to install a plaque at the hotel were stalled, when it transpired that surviving Beatles Paul McCartney and Ringo Starr were unable to recall whether the group had stayed at the Imperial Hotel or Royal Turk's Head (although it was reported that a taxi driver remembered dropping them off at the latter in 1963).) eventually completing it the following day at McCartney's family home in Forthlin Road, Liverpool.

-In 2000, McCartney said the initial idea for the song began with Bobby Rydell's hit "Forget Him" with its call and response pattern, and that "as often happens, you think of one song when you write another ...
+In 2000, McCartney said the initial idea for the song began with Bobby Rydell's hit "Forget Him" with its call and response pattern, and that "as often happens, you think of one song when you write another [...]
 I'd planned an 'answering song' where a couple of us would sing 'she loves you' and the other ones would answer 'yeah yeah'.
 We decided that was a crummy idea but at least we then had the idea of a song called 'She Loves You'.
 So we sat in the hotel bedroom for a few hours and wrote it – John and I, sitting on twin beds with guitars."

 Like many early Beatles songs, the title of "She Loves You" was framed around the use of personal pronouns.
-But unusually for a love song, the lyrics are not about the narrator's love for someone else; instead the narrator functions as a helpful go-between for estranged lovers:
+However, unusually for a love song, the lyrics are not about the narrator's love for someone else; instead the narrator functions as a helpful go-between for estranged lovers: